We are responsible for fourteen cemeteries and twelve closed churchyards within the borough.

 - The guidance also allows for mourners to attend even if they are self-isolating due to a possible case of coronavirus (COVID-19) in their household, or if they are extremely clinically vulnerable.

-Anyone who is showing symptoms of coronavirus (COVID-19), typically with a new continuous cough or a high temperature, should not attend the funeral due to the risk that they pose to others.
+Anyone who is showing symptoms of Coronavirus, has recently tested positive, or has been told to self isolate, should not attend the funeral due to the risk that they pose to others.

 Remote participation should be considered for services at Rose Hill Crematorium where live web streaming is available and is free of charge.